-Two additional chemistry (CHM) or biochemistry (BIOC) designated courses numbered at or above 300
+A minimum of six (6) additional semester hours of chemistry (CHM) or biochemistry (BIOC) courses numbered at or above the 300 level.

 Note: To qualify for teaching certification at the Middle Childhood through Early Adolescence level (grades 1-8), students must complete a major in Middle Childhood through Early Adolescence Education in addition to completing the courses listed above.
 To qualify for teaching certification at the Early Adolescence through Adolescence level (grades 6-12), students must complete a major in biology in addition to completing all courses listed above.
 Both teaching certification areas require completion of all DPI statutory requirements.